headblockhead/SQIREL/README.md

 - Make sure it is as documented and clearly organised as possible.
 - Keep it independent of any microcontroller.

-For an example implementation of SQIREL, see the [SQIREL-pico](https://github.com/headblockhead/SQIREL-pico) example template.
+For an example implementation of SQUIRREL, see the [SQUIRREL-pico](https://github.com/headblockhead/SQUIRREL-pico) example template.

 ## Tasks